10.5. Clara AI Liver Tumor Segmentation Operator

 This example is a containerized AI inference application, developed for use as one of the operators in the Clara Deploy pipelines.
 The application is built on the base AI application container, which provides the application framework to deploy Clara Train TLT trained models.
 The same execution configuration file, set of transform functions, and scanning window inference logic are used; however, inference is performed on the TensorRT Inference Server.

-This application, in the form of a Docker container, expects an input folder (/input
+This application, in the form of a Docker container, expects an input folder (/input by default),

 which can be mapped to the host volume when the Docker container is started.
 This folder must